Undergraduate Programs

 • Expand your opportunities: History majors go on to pursue careers in a variety of fields including education, non-profits, museums, politics, local and federal government, law, business, and technology.
 Pursuing a History major can also provide you with a pathway to volunteer and service opportunities like Teach for America, Peace Corps, and more.

 • Build global knowledge: History majors can take courses from six different areas of study, gaining expertise in both modern and ancient history from regions spanning the globe.
-Many of our courses are cross listed with departments such as the Jackson School of International Studies and the Department of American Ethnic Studies and several classes count towards the Diversity minor and Data Science minor.
+Many of our courses are cross listed with departments such as the Jackson School of International Studies and the Department of American Ethnic Studies and several classes count towards the Diversity minor, Labor Studies minor and Data Science minor.

 • Develop research and writing skills: You will have the opportunity to conduct historical research and analyze primary sources in History courses.
 We have a dedicated History Librarian who assists students with research projects and questions.
 We are also one of the few units on campus with our own Writing Center where students receive one-on-one assistance on class writing assignments.
 Undergraduates can also submit their research to be published in the UW's student-run history journal, the Historical Review.